rooklift/nibbler/README.md

 # Nibbler

 *Nibbler* is a work in progress, but is intended to be somewhat like [Lizzie](https://github.com/featurecat/lizzie), but for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0).
+In other words, it is a GUI that runs a single engine (in our case, Lc0) constantly, displaying opinions about the current position.

 It should work - you can now load FEN positions via the FEN box, and most valid PGN files via the Open command.

 ![Screenshot](https://user-images.githubusercontent.com/16438795/58802783-e9624200-8605-11e9-824c-ca736dde67cc.png)